DanijelaMilanovic/Oblivion/README.md

 ## Technical Specifications

-- The application is developed as a desktop application using WPF and C# for the user interface.
+- The application is developed as a desktop application using WPF .NET (.NET Framework 4.5).
 - Data is stored in a MySQL database.

 ## Prototype Startup